SPARC-FAIR-Codeathon/aqua/Documentation/NotifyMe.md

  4. The request are saved in a SQLite database. the description of the database tables has come in [How it works](##how-it-works).

- 5. A sample analytics visualization can run through [NotifyMe_analytics_visual.ipynb](https://nbviewer.jupyter.org/github/lrasmy/aqua/blob/main/NotifyMe/NotifyMe_analytics_visual.ipynb)
+ 5. A sample analytical visualization can run through [NotifyMe_analytics_visual.ipynb](https://nbviewer.jupyter.org/github/lrasmy/aqua/blob/main/NotifyMe/NotifyMe_analytics_visual.ipynb)

 ## How it works